 1Password makes it easy to save passwords and sign in to websites with a single click.
-Before you can use 1Password in your browser, set up the 1Password app.
-After you’ve set up the app, install the 1Password extension.
+Before you can use 1Password in your browser, make sure you’ve set up the 1Password app.

 Save passwords in 1Password

 1Password can record your usernames and passwords when you sign in to sites, so you don’t have to remember them.

 To save an account in 1Password, sign in to it on the web, and click Save Login when 1Password prompts you to save your username and password.

 Your web browser might also ask to save your passwords.
 Because you're using 1Password, you don't need to save your passwords in your browser.
 Learn how to disable your browser's password manager.